norlingstax/metamind/DOCUMENTATION.md

 # DOCUMENTATION

-This document aims to explain the high level workflow of our project by a diagram approach then breaks down each supporting module/script purpose
+This document aims to explain the high level workflow of the project by a diagram approach then breaks down each supporting module/script by purpose.

 ## Simple Agentic Architecture Diagram
 ```mermaid